BrookaBrooke/Weeb-Roulette/journals/John_Kim.md

 Today, I worked on:

-1. Set up Docker to make sure we startt working on our database
+1. Set up Docker to make sure we start working on our database

 ## Nov 16

 Today, I worked on:

+1. Created connection between FastAPI and MongoDB

 ## Nov 17